speakers-in-tech/sea/SEA.md

 **7. CANCELLATION.** If Organizer cancels the Presentation due to the cancellation of the Event, this Agreement shall terminate, and Speaker shall have no further obligations to Organizer hereunder.
 Organizer's obligations to Speaker, including compensation, reimbursement, and nondisparagement, shall remain in full force and effect.
 In the event that Organizer cancels the Presentation for any reason other than the cancellation of the Event or a force majeure event as described herein, Speaker shall be entitled to a cancellation fee of ____________ USD, which shall be due and payable within 30 days of Organizer providing notice of cancellation of the Presentation.

-If Organizer fails to pay for the Services when due, Speaker may treat such failure to pay as a material breach of this Contract, and may cancel this Contract and/or seek legal remedies.
+If Organizer fails to pay for the Services when due, Speaker may treat such failure to pay as a material breach of this Agreement, and may cancel this Agreement and/or seek legal remedies.
 In the event that Speaker cancels the Presentation due to a force majeure event as described herein, Speaker shall have no obligation or liability to Organizer, and neither party shall have any further rights or obligations hereunder.

 **8. NONDISPARAGEMENT.** Each party agrees that they shall not, either directly or indirectly, make or cause to be made any statements, whether oral or written, or engage in any conduct which could disparage, criticize or otherwise damage the other party's business reputation, character, practices or conduct.
 This obligation shall remain in effect for a period of two (2) years following the conclusion of the Event, unless waived in writing by both parties.
 However, this clause shall not prevent either party from providing constructive criticism, in good faith, aimed at improving the Event or Presentation, provided that such criticism is made in good faith and without malicious intent, and is made after the conclusion of the Event.